Canada’s worst mass shooting leaves at least 18 dead

 Officials said the suspect, identified as 51-year-old Gabriel Wortman, was also among the dead in the weekend attack.
 Police did not provide a motive for the killings.

-Canadian Prime Minister Justin Trudeau said the gunman killed at least 18 people over a large swath of northern Nova Scotia.
+Canadian Prime Minister Justin Trudeau said the gunman killed at least 18 people during the 12-hour rampage over a large swath of northern Nova Scotia.

-"The vast majority of Nova Scotians will have a direct link with one more more of victims.
+"The vast majority of Nova Scotians will have a direct link with one or more of the victims.
 The entire province and country is grieving right now as we come to grips with something that is unimaginable," Trudeau said.

 "The pandemic will prevent us from mourning together in person, but a vigil will be held virtually to celebrate the lives of the victims," Trudeau said, adding it would take place Friday night through a Facebook group.